Aetna considers cetuximab (Erbitux) medically necessary for the treatment of members with the following diseases:

-Malignant neoplasm [other than squamous cell carcinoma of the head and neck, advanced or metastatic adenocarcinoma of the small bowel expressing the wild type KRAS mutation, metastatic colorectal cancer expressing the wild type KRAS mutation, or metastatic or recurrent non-small cell lung cancer]
+Malignant neoplasm [other than squamous cell carcinoma of the head and neck, advanced or metastatic adenocarcinoma of the small bowel expressing the wild type KRAS and NRAS mutation, metastatic colorectal cancer expressing the wild type KRAS and NRAS mutation, or metastatic or recurrent non-small cell lung cancer]

 Other ICD-9 codes related to the CPB:

 Encounter for radiotherapy

 V58.11 - V58.12

 K-ras (KRAS) and N-ras (NRAS) gene (or genetics) analysis:

 CPT codes covered if selection criteria are met:

 ICD-9 codes covered if selection criteria are met: